Design comparison

 I hope you found this advice helpful!
 Keep up the great work, and don’t forget to dive deeper into the details.
 You’re doing amazing, and I can’t wait to see what you create next.
 Happy coding! 🚀

-Marked as helpful0@AntonRassanovPosted about 2 months ago@Stroudy, thank you for such great feedback!
+Marked as helpful0@AntonRassanovPosted 2 months ago@Stroudy, thank you for such great feedback!
 I will update my code with your suggestions 👍

 1 -